-22.1 Except where required by statute, no decision of the Council may be reconsidered and no item of business the same or substantially the same as one previously determined by the Council (as ruled by the Provost) may be discussed by the Council or any Panel of the Council (but without prejudice to the call-in process under Standing Order 35.4) within six months of the date of the making of the previous decision or determination of the item, except when two-thirds of the Councillors present and voting at a meeting of the Council (and an absolute majority of the whole Council - ie 15 Councillors) agree otherwise, or where the Provost rules that there has been a material change of circumstances which shall include where there has been a change in the law or the decision is unable to be implemented for reasons outwith the control of the Council or the failure to reconsider may result in a potential loss of life or substantial economic loss to the Council.
+22.1 Except where required by statute, no decision of the Council may be reconsidered and no item of business the same or substantially the same as one previously determined by the Council (as ruled by the Provost) may be discussed by the Council or any Panel of the Council (but without prejudice to the call-in process under Standing Order 35.4 and the requirement to amend the Scheme of Delegation in accordance with 35.1 (3)) within six months of the date of the making of the previous decision or determination of the item, except when two-thirds of the Councillors present and voting at a meeting of the Council (and an absolute majority of the whole Council - ie 15 Councillors) agree otherwise, or where the Provost rules that there has been a material change of circumstances which shall include where there has been a change in the law or the decision is unable to be implemented for reasons outwith the control of the Council or the failure to reconsider may result in a potential loss of life or substantial economic loss to the Council.
 The Provost shall explain the reason for the ruling and the reason shall be minuted.
 For the avoidance of doubt, no Panel of the Council shall have power to vote to reconsider an item of business as aforesaid.
 Requests for changes within a six month period to the membership of the Cabinet and other Panels, Committees and Sub-Committees, and representatives of the Council on Joint Committees, Joint Boards and other external bodies and organisations are not considered to be the same or substantially the same.